Monitoring Fabric with Capacity Metrics

 4. Enter your Capacity ID (found in the Fabric Admin Portal under Capacity Settings) and select the date range

-5. The app begins loading historical data—initial load may take several minutes for large capacities
+5. The app begins loading historical data — initial load may take several minutes for large capacities

 Data Retention

 The app stores 14 days of detailed metrics and 30 days of summarized data.
 For longer retention, create a dataflow that exports capacity metrics to a Lakehouse on a scheduled basis.
+I recommend 90-day retention for trend analysis and 12-month retention for capacity planning and budget justification.

 Key Dashboard Pages